 A precision all-mechanical hygrometer that offers dependable accuracy.
 Intended for indoor use, above freezing level.

 Each of these individually selected and tested instruments has a unique serial number and is tested at 3 points at the factory before shipment.
-They are then again individually checked with our NIST traceable Vaisala PTU300 precision hygrometer at Starpath before shipping to customers.
-This is an elegantly simple design, hand made by German craftsmen, with five secured internal calibration points and an easily accessible external adjustment screw.Background
+This is an elegantly simple design, hand made by German craftsmen, with five secured internal calibration points.Background

 This instrument measures the relative humidity of the atmosphere with high precision (These are 3%, to get to 1% costs more than $1,500.
 Some bargain priced devices do not work at all!).
 Relative humidity is a crucial factor in weather analysis and forecasting and human comfort.
 The data are also crucial to the safe storage of many products and instruments.

 This purely mechanical instrument has been a prized product of the Fischer Precision Instrument Company for more than 60 years.
 It has no electronic components.
 The sensor element is a specially treated synthetic fiber whose length is sensitive to the humidity in the air.
 For a given tension on the fiber bundle, the length increases with increasing relative humidity.
 Changes in its length are then magnified with precision gears to display the relative humidity of the air.

 In contrast to real hair hygrometers, which must be chemically cleaned and rejuvenated often, this synthetic-fiber model provides the same high precision and fast response time without that required maintenance.Installation